pulumi/docs/content/what-is/top-iac-tools.md

 Pulumi's state management is easy to use as it automatically handles your infrastructure state and stores it in the Pulumi Cloud backend by default.
 With built-in state locking and encryption, this approach simplifies collaboration and reduces the risk of state corruption, ensuring secure and consistent state management.
 For those who prefer more control over their state, Pulumi also supports self-managed backends.

 Pulumi integrates with existing development workflows, allowing developers to use familiar tools and practices.
+It offers extensive support for cloud-native technologies, particularly Kubernetes, with strongly-typed CustomResourceDefinitions (CRDs), and support for Helm charts.
 Pulumi's ecosystem is growing rapidly, with many resources and integrations available.
 Comprehensive documentation and support, including tutorials and an active community forum, further bolster its appeal.

 - **Flexibility**: Define infrastructure using your preferred programming language, which can simplify complex logic handling compared to some other IaC tools.
 - **Multi-cloud**: Offers support for AWS, Azure, Google Cloud, Oracle cloud and many others.
 - **State**: Automatically manages infrastructure state, storing it in the Pulumi Cloud with built-in state locking and encryption.
-- **Integration**: Integrates with existing development workflows, enhancing productivity and collaboration.
+- **Integration**: Seamlessly integrates with existing development workflows, CI/CD pipelines, and cloud-native technologies like Kubernetes.
 - **Ecosystem**: Growing community and ecosystem.
 Comprehensive documentation and support, including tutorials and an active community.

 ### [Terraform](https://www.terraform.io/)